kcarnold/cs344/content/units/02data/wednesday.md

 Gradually integrating information from wider area of the image.
 Lower layers = really zoomed in.

-> Converting sound to image is a cool idea
+> Converting sound to image is a cool idea.

 Recently this approach has been replaced by: turn everything into a *sequence* and pretend it's language.

-> Pretrained models are useful
+> Pretrained models are useful.

 But can introduce bias, may not actually be as helpful as thought (more later).